A dark matter hail: Detecting macroscopic dark matter with asteroids, planetary rings, and craters: Energy transfer

 \section{Energy transfer}

-First we need to estimate the effect of the collision between a dark matter bullet of mass $m$ and radius $r$ and a regular object with mass $M$ and radius $R$.
-We will first assume that the dark matter is not destroyed or otherwise majorly affected by the impact.
-When the dark matter collides with the object, it will elastically scatter with particles in a tube of radius $r$ as it passes through ,until it is either stopped in the material or exits out the other side.
+First we need to estimate the effect of the collision between a dark matter bullet of mass $m$ and radius $r$ and a `regular' baryonic spherical object with mass $M$ and radius $R$.
+While in general smaller asteroids and ring particles are not necessarily spherical, we will make this approximation for the sake of tractability---more complex geometries will require detailed numerical simulation.
+We will also assume that the dark matter is itself not destroyed or otherwise majorly affected by the impact.

+When the dark matter collides with the object, it will elastically scatter with particles in a tube of radius $r$ as it passes through, until it is either stopped in the material or exits out the other side.
 As a simplified way to average over impact angles, we will take the tube length to be the average secant length in a sphere, $\frac43R$, so that the volume of this tube is $V=\frac43\pi R r^2$.
 This also sets a limit on the maximum dark matter radius $r$ such that the dark matter still passes cleanly through the object:

 Enforcing this ensures the geometry of the collision is sufficiently simple, and for the scenarios we consider here $r>0.25R$ occurs in regions of parameter space which are already ruled out by other dark matter constraints and can thus be safely ignored.
-In principal there is no reason that we cannot look at $r>0.25R$ to extend our limits upwards, but more work would be required for the unusual geometry here.
+In principal there is no reason that we cannot look at $r>0.25R$ to extend our limits upwards, but more work would be required for the unusual geometry there.

-The number of potential collisions $N$ the dark matter encounters is given by $N\simeq \rho_o V/m_p$, where $\rho_o$ is the density of the object and $m_p$ is the mass of a proton.
+The number of collisions $N$ the dark matter experiences as it passes through the object is then given by $N\simeq \rho_o V/m_p$, where $\rho_o$ is the density of the object and where we use the proton mass $m_p$ as the approximate mass of a nucleon.
+We will assume the dark matter is colliding with a reasonably dense macroscopic object such that $N\gg1$.
 For simplicity let us assume that the particles in the object are stationary with respect to the dark matter and treat each collision as a linear elastic collision.
 The change in speed after one such collision is simply,

 so that the change in overall velocity of the dark matter after $N$ collisions is,